oGrinch/grabBag-Python/README.md

 ## 🚀 Running the Projects

 To try out any of the projects here, just make sure you have **Python installed** — ideally the latest version.
+This repository's projects are primarily developed using VS Code and are fully compatible with its environment.

 ---